surifirstpin/biplus_documentation/docs/README.md

 ## White Labeling

 In general, white label branding (sometimes called “white labeling”) is a manufacturing and marketing practice in which a product or service is produced by one company and then rebranded by another company to make it appear to be their own.

+Zoho Reports offers white label solutions to completely re-brand Zoho Reports and serve from your custom domain or portal, under your own brand.

-Bi+ offers white labeling
+Bi+ offers white label solutions by completely re-brand
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxMjM4Nzg3NF19
+eyJoaXN0b3J5IjpbLTE1NTI5NzM4ODNdfQ==
 -->